lucasadelino/lucasadelino.github.io/projects/chapter4.md

 ---
 ## What it is

-A multinomial Naive Bayes classifier trained on a corpus of 105,195 movie reviews in Portuguese, built by scrapping user film reviews from [Filmow](http://filmow.com).
+A Naive Bayes classifier trained on a corpus of 105,195 movie reviews in Portuguese, built by scrapping user film reviews from [Filmow](http://filmow.com).

 ## The setup